Blessing from Human-AI Interaction: Super Reinforcement Learning in Confounded Environments: Introduction

 \subsection{Motivating Examples}

 \textbf{Machine in the Human Loop.} Since the middle of last century, the emergence of AI has had a profound impact on business operations, particularly in the field of financial trading.
 AI algorithms are heavily used to discover market patterns and recommend trading strategies for maximizing profits \citep{johnson2010algorithmic, chan2021quantitative}.
 Compared with human traders, these algorithms are highly effective in analyzing large amounts of observational data, including historical and real-time financial, social/news and economic data, to make complex decisions.
-While AI is extremely powerful, there are also risks associated with relying solely on AI for decision-making.
-For example, on August 1st, 2012, Knight Capital Group lost \$440 million due to the erratic behavior of its trading algorithms \citep{saltapidas2018financial}.
-In addition, AI results can be quite unstable due to such a large size of features in its training process.
+While AI is extremely powerful, there are also risks associated with relying solely on AI for decision-making \citep{saltapidas2018financial} and AI results can be quite unstable due to such a large size of features in its training process.
 A slight change of a variable or a different choice of machine learning algorithms can result in a significant impact on the performance \citep{treleaven2013algorithmic}.
 On the other hand, human agents still play a fundamental role because they possess a unique ability to understand context, recognize patterns and make judgments based on their experience and knowledge.
 However, traditional decision making strategies from human agents may not attain optimality, as they lack the ability to extract all useful information manually.
-By integrating AI recommendations, human agents gain the capacity to assimilate machine-provided insights gleaned from the analysis of extensive data, enabling them to make more informed and better decisions.
+By integrating AI recommendations, human agents gain the capacity to assimilate machine-provided insights gleaned from the analysis of extensive offline data generated by AI algorithms, enabling them to make more informed and better decisions.